The following degrees each have an advanced coursework component and a research project and are grouped together on this page for convenience:

 - The Baker IDI Heart and Diabetes Institute

-Projects in external institutions must have a strong focus on the use of biochemical and molecular biological approaches and supervisors should be affiliated with the Department and approved by the Honours coordinator.
-A list of potential supervisors in external institutions is available from the Honours coordinator.
+Projects in external institutions must have a strong focus on the use of biochemical and molecular biological approaches and supervisors should be affiliated with the Department and approved by the Honours/Masters coordinator.
+A list of potential supervisors in external institutions is available from the Honours/Masters coordinator.

 Note that Honours applicants who accept and enrol in a place in an FMDHS Honours course will automatically be considered for available FMDHS Honours Scholarships.
 These are awarded on academic merit.